Twins vs. Brewers Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Pablo Lopez (3-3) will make his 14th start of the season.
+- Bailey Ober (3-3) will take to the mound for the Twins and make his 10th start of the season.

-- He has earned a quality start seven times in 13 starts this season.

-- Lopez will look to finish five or more innings for the fifth start in a row.
+- Ober will look to finish five or more innings for the 10th start in a row.

-- In 13 appearances this season, he has finished one without allowing an earned run.
+- He has finished two appearances without allowing an earned run in nine chances this season.

 |Opponent